A good outdoor TV antenna makes it easy to pick up free over-the-air TV broadcasts.

 Getting a good HDTV TV antenna often depends on your location compared to the TV tower location.

-If all the TV towers are in one spot getting a cheaper directional antenna will work just as well as a Omni Directional.
+If all the TV towers are in one spot, getting a cheaper directional antenna will work just as well as an Omni Directional.

-The real benefit from Omni Directional comes when the towers locations are unknown or are spread out at different spots.
+The real benefit of Omni-Directional comes when the tower’s locations are unknown or are spread out at different spots.